boxofbox/pyatsyn/docs/index.rst

 Copyright
 ---------

-pyatsyn Copyright (c) <2023>, Johnathan G Lyon
+| pyatsyn Copyright (c) <2023>, Johnathan G Lyon.
 All rights reserved.

-Except where otherwise noted, ATSA and ATSH is Copyright (c) <2002-2004>
+| Except where otherwise noted, ATSA and ATSH is Copyright (c) <2002-2004>
-Oscar Pablo Di Liscia, Pete Moss, and Juan Pampin
+| Oscar Pablo Di Liscia, Pete Moss, and Juan Pampin

-This source code is licensed under the BSD-style license found in the LICENSE.rst file in the root directory of the source tree.
+The source code is licensed under the BSD-style license found in the LICENSE.rst file in the root directory of the source tree.